kubedb/cli/docs/guides/mysql/configuration/using-CRD-configuration.md

 > New to KubeDB?
 Please start [here](/docs/concepts/README.md).

-# Configuration Using CRD
+# Run MySQL with Custom Configuration

-KubeDB supports providing variation configuration for MySQL through [PodTemplate](/docs/concepts/databases/mysql.md#specpodtemplate).
+KubeDB supports providing custom configuration for MySQL through [PodTemplate](/docs/concepts/databases/mysql.md#specpodtemplate).
 This tutorial will show you how to use KubeDB to run a MySQL database with custom configuration using PodTemplate.

 ## Before You Begin